Show Filters

 At the start of an engagement, technology implementors will be prepared to display how the business processes work in their technology and ask questions required to configure the system to your operations.
 In most cases, project teams are unprepared for the detailed discussions and critical decisions required to configure a new system to their business’s unique needs.
 Implementation planning for the organization should include:

-• Documenting and Analyzing the Current State: Your current state includes the entire ecosystem you are working within, including your end-to-end technology stack and integrations, data cleanliness, business processes, and policies.
-Not only will this uncover pain points, conflicting practices, and improvement opportunities, but it will be valuable when explaining your processes to your system implementor.
+Your current state includes the entire ecosystem you are working within, including your end-to-end technology stack and integrations, data quality, business processes mapping, and policies.
+Not only will this uncover pain points, conflicting practices, and opportunities for improvement, but it will also be valuable when explaining your processes to your system implementor.

-• Harmonizing Conflicting Processes and Policies: We have all been in meetings where department leaders talk past each other because their processes, policies, and sometimes incentives are at odds.
-These events are exaggerated when implementation timelines increase pressure and force conflict.
-While identifying and negotiating challenges early doesn’t make managing conflict easier, it allows for more thoughtful analysis and solutioning.
+We have all been in meetings where department leaders talk past each other because their processes, policies, and sometimes incentives are at odds.
+These events are often exaggerated when implementation timelines increase pressure and lead to conflict.
+While identifying and negotiating challenges early doesn’t make managing conflict easier, it enables process harmonization through more thoughtful analysis and solutioning.

-• Setting the Strategy and Governance: Finance systems have many stakeholders, and each group may have different priorities.
-Strategic leadership is critical in defining the implementation’s goals and priorities to provide the project team structure and support in day-to-day execution.
+Finance systems have many stakeholders requiring effective stakeholder management, as each group may have different priorities.
+Strategic leadership is critical for defining implementation goals and priorities, providing the project team with structure and support for day-to-day execution.

 Design with the Future in Mind